-ACA implementation Fund Project: The Colorado Exchange Navigator Program
+ACA Implementation Fund Project: Navigating the Colorado Exchange

 The Affordable Care Act (ACA) requires states to develop a Navigator program to educate and assist consumers in purchasing coverage through the health insurance exchanges established by the federal law.
 The three Project Partners, the Colorado Consumer Health Initiative (CCHI), the Colorado Center on Law and Policy (CCLP), and the Colorado Public Interest Research Group Foundation (CoPIRG Foundation), have undertaken research and analysis to develop consumer driven recommendations for Connect for Health Colorado's (formerly Colorado Health Benefits Exchange) Navigator program.